 In partnership with Bear Development, Waukegan Housing Authority continues to participate in the HUD Rental Assistance Demonstration (RAD) program.
-In PY22 WHA will renovate 98 units of senior rental housing know as Ravine Terrace.
-The project is receiving PY22 Lake County HOME funding and is the third WHA RAD undertaking.
+In PY23 WHA continues its work on the renovation of its 98-unit senior rental housing development known as Ravine Terrace.
+The project is receiving PY23 Lake County HOME funding and is the third WHA RAD undertaking.

-North Chicago Housing Authority
+North Chicago Housing Authority (NCHA)

-NCHA continues to explore opportunities to project-base Housing Choice Vouchers in an effort to assist more families on the waiting list secure housing and increase utilization.
+NCHA continues to explore opportunities to project-based Housing Choice Vouchers in an effort to assist more families on the waiting list secure housing and increase utilization.
 NCHA currently administers 471 Housing Choice Vouchers (HCV) and operates three other programs in collaboration with other community agencies; Veteran's Affairs Supportive Housing (VASH), Family Unification Program (FUP), and the Family Self-Sufficiency Program (FSS).